Andersonnn7788/medichat/README.md

 - Ask questions in the chat interface:
   - “What were the main diagnoses recorded for Mr Tan in the report?”
   - "Who owns the medical records, and who owns the personal information in them?"
-- The chatbot retrieves the relevant document sections and generates an answer.
+- The chatbot retrieves the relevant document sections and generates an answer with source.
 - Version Control: GitHub (CI/CD to Elastic Beanstalk).

 💡 Future Enhancements